 5. Aloe Vera

 The Aloe Vera should be a familiar plant to many people.
 We typically see images of it on store shelves on the skincare aisle.
-Aloe Vera has fantastic healing properties which work wonders on burned or irritated skin.
+Aloe Vera has fantastic healing properties that work wonders on burned or irritated skin.

 However, this plant has a unique appearance because of its thick and pointy leaves.
-But if you like to keep a plant on hand which can offer natural healing, this could be a great succulent to incorporate into your life.
+However, if you like to keep a plant on hand which can offer natural healing, this could be a great succulent to incorporate into your life.

 6. Panda Plant